MohamedAnwar122000/Customer-Feedback-Management-CFM-and-Productivity-Dashboard/README.md

 ## **Key Questions Answered**
 The dashboard is designed to answer critical business questions:
 - What are the trends in customer satisfaction (monthly, weekly, and by work arrangement)?
-- How does customer satisfaction vary by account, line of business, and agent performance?
+- How does customer satisfaction vary by line of business and agent performance?
 - What are the key productivity metrics, and how do they vary by time, team, and role?
-- How can we optimize agent productivity while maintaining high levels of customer satisfaction?

 ---